chorus96/core_ftdi_bridge/README.md

 ### FTDI FT245 Style Synchronous/Asynchronous FIFO Bridge

-This component provides a bridge from the FTDI Asynchronous or Synchronous FIFO interface (such as found on the FT245 or FT2232) to an AXI4 master & GPIO interface.
+This component provides a bridge from the FTDI Synchronous FIFO interface (such as found on the FT245 or FT2232) to an AXI4 master & GPIO interface.

 Devices such as the FT2232 must be switched into FIFO mode using the FT_PROG EEPROM programming tool from FTDI.
 The choice between asychronous and synchronous mode for FTDI devices which support it are done at runtime via the ftdi_set_bitmode API.